Intellectual property issues and student work

-This page was originally written by Susan Corbett in response to the Year 12/13 student work done at Tauranga Boys' College, as featured in Technology Online Beacon Practice case study BP638.
+This page was originally written by Susan Corbett in response to the Year 12/13 student work done at Tauranga Boys' College.

-At the beginning of a project developers don't really know whether they might eventually develop something that is likely to have commercial value.
-For that reason it is advisable to protect an idea and its early stages of development by keeping them secret, and asking people involved in the discussions to sign a confidentiality agreement.
+At the beginning of a project developers are unsure if they will eventually develop something that is likely to have commercial value.
+Thus, it is advisable to protect an idea and its early stages of development by keeping them secret.
+Ask people involved in the discussions to sign a confidentiality agreement.
 Anyone who talks about their invention or design in public cannot file a valid application for a patent or a registered design afterwards.

 Drawings and designs, including CAD models of students' ideas, are copyright.
 No formality is needed for this protection – it arises automatically.
-Students should ensure they date and put their names on any such items, as this will mean there is a clear record of their copyright ownership.
+Students should put their names and the full date on any such items.
+By doing so, they establish a clear record of their copyright ownership.

 At this stage students might find it useful to explain their product to a potential investor who could assist with the costs.
 Remember that students who do this should always ask the investor to sign a confidentiality agreement.
-Such an agreement safeguards the student's ownership of his or her idea (although it does not necessarily provide 100% security – the only way to be completely safe is to never discuss a new idea or product with anyone).
+Such an agreement safeguards the students' ownership of their ideas, although it does not necessarily provide 100% security.

-In addition, however, the fact that an idea, product, or process has only ever been discussed under the auspices of a confidentiality agreement, is considered to preserve the novelty of the idea for the purposes of applying to register a patent or design.
+The fact that an idea, product, or process has only ever been discussed under the auspices of a confidentiality agreement is considered to preserve the novelty of the idea for the purposes of applying to register a patent or design.

-Instead of registering a patent or design, some inventors prefer to 'flood the market' with their new product, using the protection of a registered trade mark to build up a reputation for the product.
+Instead of registering a patent or design, some inventors prefer to "flood the market" with their new product.
+They use the protection of a registered trade mark to build up a reputation for the product.